 The Authority has developed data management procedures to ensure the efficient use of existing data and accessibility to stakeholders.
-Existing data management includes groundwater levels by the Kings River Conservation District (KRCD), surface water flows by the Kings River Water Association (KRWA) and Friant Water Authority (FWA), and water quality by the Southern San Joaquin Water Quality Coalition.
+Existing data management includes groundwater levels by the Kings River Conservation District (KRCD), surface water flows by the Kings River Water Association (KRWA) and Friant Water Authority (FWA), and water quality by the Southern San Joaquin Water Quality Coalition via the Southern San Joaquin MPEP Committee.
 The Authority also maintains data on proposed projects in a database.
 The Authority previously developed a Data Management System (DMS) that it is not currently utilizing in anticipation of employing DWR's DMS once available.
 (Chapter 10)